ThisisRDSharma/Siddu-/README.md

 A False Positive Confidence Score indicates the likelihood that a match against a watchlist is not a true hit, helping to reduce unnecessary manual reviews.
 IMDS uses a set of rules to automatically evaluate matches by analyzing the input data, list details, and match attributes from XG searches.
-These rules look for evidence suggesting a false positive, and the results are used to calculate the confidence score.s
+These rules look for evidence suggesting a false positive, and the results are used to calculate the confidence score.

+A False Positive Confidence Score indicates the likelihood that a match against a watchlist is not a true hit, helping reduce manual effort on low-risk alerts.
+The bank defines rules within the IMDS framework to automatically evaluate matches by analyzing input data, list characteristics, and match attributes from XG searches.
+These rules identify patterns consistent with false positives, and the results are used to generate the confidence scores